Tony Lawson

-Work
+Contributions

 Economics

 Lawson's early contributions were on philosophical topics such as uncertainty, knowledge and prediction as well as on substantive analyses of the labour process and the industrial decline of the United Kingdom.
 Lawson's further work has focussed on achieving greater relevance in social theorising, especially economics.
 This has involved developing an ontologically informed critique of mainstream economics and elaborating methods more relevant to social analysis.
 Perhaps most importantly, Lawson has introduced ontological reflection into all aspects of economic discussion, including methodology, basic theory and history of economic thought.
 Lawson argues repeatedly that if social science is to be successful then it must fashion methods that are appropriate to its subject matter.
 He argues that this requires an explicit orientation to social ontology.
 The reason that mathematical modelling in economics fails to provide insight, he reasons, is simply because such methods are quite inappropriate, given the nature of social material.
 Lawson develops dialectical methods that he systematises as contrast explanation.
 More basically Lawson advocates pluralism in method for modern economics.

+Lawson has also argued that the notion of a neoclassical economics is not coherent.
+Thorstein Veblen (who coined the label neoclassical economist) identified neoclassical economists as those who made two mutually incompatible commitments.
+First, they used methods that implicitly presuppose (often unrecognised) a social reality of a static, non-relational nature.
+These methods were associated with economists that Veblen deemed to be classical.
+Second, they partially broke with classical economists in that they simultaneously (and so inconsistently) explicitly embraced a vision wherein social reality is of a processual, relational, nature.
+So, these economists were interpreted not as straightforwardly classical but, in seeking or wanting to move forward (in a direction Veblen regarded as positive), as neo-classical.
+Lawson argues that this incompatibility of (ontological) commitments lives on today, albeit largely unnoticed, not least in many (typically ‘heterodox’) economic modellers.

+Lawson has also developed a conception of the human individual person that, in contrast to the isolated atom of most of modern economics, always stands within a multitude of social relations.
+However, in contrast to the posits of postmodern conceptions, in particular of those conceptions that identify as quantum social theories, Lawson’s individual does not reduce to these social relations.
+Indeed, Lawson’s conception turns out (though not by design) to qualify as a quantum social theory itself, but does so (and unlike competing conceptions) without losing sight of human subjectivity, relational depth, or giving up on explanatory power.